Wamba, Valladolid

 Wamba is a municipality of Spain located in the province of Valladolid, Castile and León.
 The municipality spans across a total area of 38.16 km2 and, as of 1 January 2020, it has a registered population of 310.

 Location

 It lies on the southeast part of the shire of Montes Torozos.
 It borders the municipalities of Peñaflor de Hornija, Villanubla, Ciguñuela, Valladolid (for an enclave of the municipality), Castrodeza and Torrelobatón.

 The settlement is located on the Camino de Santiago de Madrid, one of the variants of the Way of St James.

 Toponymy

 Its name comes from the Gothic King Wamba, who was elected king in that city in the year 672.
 At that time it was called Gérticos and King Recceswinth had a villa there resting.
 As Receswinth died in this town, the nobles elected Wamba immediately that day.

-Notably Wamba is the only municipality in Spain whose name contains the letter w.
+Notably, Wamba is the only municipality in Spain whose name begins with the letter W.